Introduction

 User-Data File

-file is required.
-It's used for cloud deployment, but since we are not deploying to the cloud we can leave it empty.
-Let's take a look at what the user-data
+The user-data file is in the http folder along with an empty file called meta-data.
+This meta-data file is required.
+It’s used for cloud deployment, but since we are not deploying to the cloud we can leave it empty.
+Let’s take a look at what the user-data file looks like.

 User-Data File Content